Headquarters and headquarters company (United States)

 In United States Army units, a headquarters and headquarters company (HHC) is a company-sized military unit, found at the battalion level and higher.
-Considered one unit, a Headquarters and Headquarters Company is essentially two elements within one company.
-In identifying a specific headquarters unit, it is usually referred to by its abbreviation, HHC.
-While a regular line company is formed of three or four platoons, an HHC is made up of the Headquarters Company element's supporting personnel, and the supported higher Headquarters element of a battalion, brigade, division, or higher level unit.
-As the Headquarters element staff personnel do not fall inside the regular line companies of the battalion, brigade, division, etc., the HHC is the unit to which they are administratively assigned.
-The typical personnel strength of an average HHC is 80 to 110, but varies greatly based on the size of the supported Headquarters.
+Considered one unit, a headquarters and headquarters company is two elements within one company: the headquarters element, comprising the unit's commander, executive officer, first sergeant, and additional staff; and the headquarters company.
+While a regular company consists of three or four platoons, an HHC consists of the headquarters element of a battalion, brigade, division, or higher level unit, as well as the headquarters company support personnel.
+As the headquarters personnel do not fall into the smaller units that report to them, the HHC is the unit to which they are administratively assigned.
+The average strength of an HHC is between 80 and 110 personnel; however, it can vary greatly based on the size of the supported headquarters.